 This stone shelter continued to be the “Holy Sramana Abode” until the 7th – 8th century AD.

-The famous paintings are located in later rock-cut temple named Arivar-Koil (temple of the Arhats) in the north-western side of the rock.
+The famous paintings are located in a later rock-cut temple named Arivar-Koil (temple of the Arhats) on the north-western side of the rock.
 This temple has been cut in the rock in the 7th – 9th c.
 AD.

 Temple consists of forepart – and hall – ardha mandapam (Ardhamandapam) and a smaller cell – sanctum sanctorum (garbha griham) – at the rear wall.
 It seems that in Pandya times there was added also another forepart – mukha mandapam, which later collapsed.

-After several steps one passes by two columns and enters the ardha mandapam.
+After several steps, one passes by two columns and enters the ardha mandapam.
 It is 7 m wide and 2.3 m deep.
 The ceiling is approximately 2.6 m high.
-Left wall of this hall contains image of Parsvanatha (the 23rd Thirtankara), right wall – image of acharya – Jain teacher.
+The left wall of this hall contains an image of Parsvanatha (the 23rd Thirtankara), the right wall – an image of acharya – Jain teacher.

 At the rear wall, after several steps, one reaches another chamber – garbha griham.

-Temple and paintings in it were noticed in the early 20th century by S.Radhakrishna Iyer, local historian and he described this wonderful discovery in a book devoted to interesting sites of his region.
-Wider scientific community though learned about frescoes later, after 1920.
+Temple and paintings in it were noticed in the early 20th century by S.Radhakrishna Iyer, a local historian and he described this wonderful discovery in a book devoted to interesting sites of his region.
+The wider scientific community though learned about frescoes later, after 1920.

-Most paintings are made in Pandyan period – the 9th century AD.
+Most paintings are made in the Pandyan period – the 9th century AD.

-Central and most important drawing is a pond with lotuses, flowers in the pond are collected by monks, ducks, swans, fishes, and animals in the pond.
+The central and most important drawing is a pond with lotuses, flowers in the pond are collected by monks, ducks, swans, fishes, and animals in the pond.
 This scene shows Samava-sarana – important scene in Jain religion.
-Samava-sarvana is special, beautiful audience hall where Tirthankaras (great liberated souls in Jain religion) delivered sermons after they reached realization (kevala-gnana).
+Samava-sarvana is a special, beautiful audience hall where Tirthankaras (great liberated souls in the Jain religion) delivered sermons after they reached realization (kevala-gnana).
 Bulls, elephants, apsaras, and gods gathered in this audience hall to witness this grand scene.

 Other paintings are floral patterns.

 Tops of columns contain drawings of dancing women (apsaras) with lotuses.
 One of the pillars contains also a drawing of the couple.
 These drawings have been carried out with outstanding talent.
-Southern pillar contains drawings of king and queen with an umbrella over them.
+The southern pillar contains drawings of the king and queen with an umbrella over them.